e0958902/tp/docs/UserGuide.md

 ### Modify Medication Information

+If you require modification to the medication information, you can type `modify`, followed by the list index `-l listIndex`.
+You can obtain the list index from the Medication List by entering [`list -t all`](#all-medications).

+> Note: This command allows multiple flags to be specified in one line.
-If you require modification to the medication information, you can type `modify`, followed by the list index `-l listIndex` printed in the summary list of medications to modify it.
-For each of the fields that you would like to modify, you can specify the corresponding flag and the new value to make changes.
+(For each of the fields that you would like to modify, you can specify the corresponding flag and the new value to make changes.)

 ```
 Usage: